 - You can use regular or coconut condensed milk.

 - This ice cream will keep up to a month in the freezer.
 Wrap it tightly with plastic wrap to avoid freezer burn.

 - If you top with sprinkles, make sure to use gluten free sprinkles.

 Please know that every gluten free flour blend has a different starch to grain ratio.
 If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.

 Nutritional information is an estimate provided to you as a courtesy.
 You should calculate the actual nutritional information with the products and brands you are using with your preferred nutritional calculator.

-(**Note, this post was updated from an older May 2017 post.)
+This post was updated from an older May 2017 post with more recipe details.